are there any age restrictions to be a volunteer?

 what checks will be carried out if I apply to volunteer?

-As a charity, we have a robust recruitment process in place.
+As a charity we have a duty of care to ensure our patients, families, staff and volunteers are safeguarded, we therefore have a robust recruitment process in place.
 We undertake references for volunteers and for certain roles, undertake a DBS (police check).
 Volunteering with us is subject to satisfactory recruitment checks, having a criminal record is not necessarily a bar to volunteering with us, it is assessed on an individual basis.

 Volunteers will also be asked to complete some additional paperwork including a Volunteer Agreement that includes information about Confidentiality.